-We already mentioned indexing and bots, which are both part of so-called technical SEO.
-In order for your website to get displayed on the search pages of a search engine, it first needs to be crawled through by bots of a search engine, and then indexed.
+We already mentioned indexing and bots, which are both parts of so-called technical SEO.
+In order for your website to get displayed on the search pages of a search engine, it first needs to be crawled through by bots of a search engine and then indexed.
 These bots index everything that is on your website, including both content and the technical side of things, that we don’t often see.

 This side of SEO is concerned with the infrastructure of your website and technical elements, so let’s look at what they are and how to get the most out of technical SEO.

 It is recommended that you decide right off the bat if you want your domain to contain www or not.
 Websites can be accessed via both www and without it, but while this is okay for users, it can confuse search engines.
 When purchasing your domain name, make sure to choose and stay consistent with this decision, because some search bots can sometimes see your one domain as two different websites, if you jump from a domain with www to one without it.

 When it comes to URLs, there are certain rules you should follow: use lowercase characters, make them short but descriptive, get rid of any unnecessary characters and words, and use a hyphen to separate words.
 Another important tip: include your keyword in the URL but not more than once.

 Keep in mind, short URLs are beneficial not only for SEO but also for when you’re sharing them on social media

 An HTML title is the title of the page shown in a browser’s title bar and the name of a page in bookmarks.
 It is recommended to have longer and descriptive HTML titles as opposed to short and generic titles.
 The best length is 55-60 characters, as search engines usually tend to display only this many characters.
 Additionally, most SEO experts see this element as the most important part of on-page SEO.